USD 383 Autism Program

 Parents are considered a crucial part of the team both for planning the services to be provided and in continuing the implementation of some strategies in the home.

 Interventions are provided in the following areas of development which commonly pose difficulties for our students with ASD: communication, social skills, academics, and behavior.
 Additionally, we also address sensory issues and life skills from early childhood through the high school years.
 Above all, we see each student as a unique individual and interventions are therefore individualized to meet specific needs.

 Many training sessions and workshops are offered throughout the year and are available to parents, educators, and paraprofessionals.
-Please contact Kimberly Rieckmann, Assistant to the Autism Spectrum Coordinator, for more information.
+Please contact Wendy Condra, Assistant to the Autism Spectrum Coordinator, for more information.

 Eisenhower Middle School

 Phone: 785-587-2880 ext.
 7224

 We have students with autism in every school in the district.
 Students are served in their home school with resource room assistance whenever this is most beneficial.
 When more services are necessary, students receive the services of an ASD classroom, specially designed to provide a quiet, non-distracting one-on-one learning environment, in the following schools:

 Amanda Arnold Elementary School

 Anthony Middle School